olgapombo/olgapombo.github.io/research/projects.md

 * 2003 - Founder of  the “Research Centre for Philosophy of Sciences of the University of Lisbon” (CFCUL), research unit financed by the Portuguese Foundation for Science and Technology (FCT).
 * 2003-20017 - Scientific coordinator of the “Research Center for Philosophy of Science of the University of Lisbon” (CFCUL), since 2003 up to my retirement in January 2017.
 * 2003-2024 - Integrated Member of the “Research Center for Philosophy of Science of the University of Lisbon” (CFCUL) (2003-2024).
+* 1996 - 2002 - Collaborator of the “Center of Philosophy University of Lisbon”, Faculty of Letters, University of Lisbon (1996-2002).
 * 1994-2003 - Integrated member of the “Research Center in Education” (CIEFCUL), Faculdade de Ciencias, University of Lisbon
-* 1996 - 2002 - Collaborator of the “Center of Philosophy University of Lisbon”, Faculty of Letters, University of Lisbon (1996-2002).

-## Resarch Projects
+## Research Projects

-### Coordination (PI) of research projects and Groups (RG)
+### Coordination (PI) of research projects and groups (RG)

 * 1999-2002 - **[From Encyclopedia to Hypertext](https://arquivo.pt/wayback/20140930091757/http://www.educ.fc.ul.pt/hyper/)**, FCT Research Project, POCTI/FIL/36357/2000. **(more info [here](https://cful.letras.ulisboa.pt/cfulprojects/hypertext-and-encyclopedia) and [here](https://arquivo.pt/wayback/20140930094306/http://www.educ.fc.ul.pt/hyper/ency.htm#hip%C3%B3tese))**
 * 2003-2006 - **[Scientific Culture.
 Conceptual Migrations and Social Contaminations](https://arquivo.pt/wayback/20060219165027/http://cfcul.fc.ul.pt/migracoes/actividades.htm)**  FCT Research Project, POCTI/FIL/48133/2002. **(more infor [here](https://cfcul.ciencias.ulisboa.pt/projectos/cultura-cientifica-migracoes-conceptuais-e-contaminacoes-sociais/))**